zolotarovgl/10x_saturate/README.md

-## Compute sample saturation curve by subsampling the dataset.
+## Compute sample saturation curve by downsampling

 This script subsamples the .bam file and fits the saturation curve based on the amount of __input reads__.
 For the estimation  to be precise, the mapping rate and the number of cells should be supplied.